-Regardless of the duty of confidentiality, if any tutor has reason to believe that a child or vulnerable adult may be suffering harm, or be at risk of harm, their duty is to forward this information without delay to the Designated Person for child protection.
+Regardless of the duty of confidentiality, if any tutor has reason to believe that a child may be suffering harm, or be at risk of harm, their duty is to forward this information without delay to the Designated Person for child protection.

-All child protection concerns are recorded and stored securely by the Designated Person for child protection.
+All child protection concerns are recorded and stored securely by the Designated Safeguarding Lead for child protection.